Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

 Using the same guidelines, we design the numeric calculations in the report.
 Each element in the measure pane can be categorized in the same fashion as cited above.

-  1. Source measures: The original database numeric fields
+  1. Source measures : The original database numeric fields
-  2. Internal calculations: The naming convention of applying prefixes being identical as that for dimensions.
+  2. Internal calculations : The naming convention of applying prefixes being identical as that for dimensions.
-  3. Visualization facing calculations: The naming convention remains identical as measures variables.
-Whenever LOD calculations are required to be used in a visual directly, we create an internal calculation first and then wrap it up with a second variable (visualization facing).
+  3. Visualization facing calculations : The naming convention remains identical as measures variables.
+Whenever LOD calculations are required to be used in a visual directly, we create an internal calculation first and then wrap it up with a second variable ( visualization facing) that refers to the internal calculation.
 This second variable will be used in the visuals instead.
 Thereafter, we apply the same folder structure to the measure pane as well.